Gil-ADDA/MedConnect/README.md

 Group Report (2000 words) submission via Moodle – Friday 21th April - 5pm

 Individual report (500 words) submission via Moodle – Friday 21th April - 5pm

+# Group GitHub Repo + Report (2000 words) – 60%
+The github and report will be assessed by the following criteria:

+The problem identified and the motivation for the product or service - 15% Documentation of the prototyping / design iterations - 20% The 'quality' of the product or service built - 15% The critical reflection on the product or service created - 10%